Code-Institute-Submissions/onAPlateCatering/README.md

 - I would like to be able to view a menu of food to see if I like the offering for a business event.
 - I would like to be able to request a quote for a set number of people.
 - I would like to see reviews from other customers who used service.
-- I would like to know if the catering service can provide a regular service such as canteen food (soups, sandwiches, pastries) or just set number events.
+- I would like to know if the catering service can provide a regular service such as canteen food (soups, sandwiches, pastries) or just cater for specific events.

 #### An event organiser